pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 ok      github.com/pessolato/strmapmicrobench   6.876s
 ```

-At this point, I realized I needed more insight into what was happening under the hood.
-So, I turned to profiling.
+At this point, I realized the bottleneck might not be the loop.
+So I turned to profiling.

 ## CPU Profiling Tells the Real Story

-I profiled both functions for CPU and things began to make sense.
+I profiled both versions of the counting function and things started to click.

 ![Graph of CPU Profile](Profile-ByByteIndex-VS-ByRuneRange.png "Graph of CPU Profile")

-As shown, `CountNucleotidesByByteIndex` calls the generic `mapassign` function, which is significantly slower than the specialized `mapassign_fast32` function called by `CountNucleotidesByRuneRange`.
+The version using byte indexing was calling the generic `mapassign` function, while the rune-based version was using `mapassign_fast32`, which is much faster.

-This led me to realize that I had been focused on **string iteration**, but the **map operations** were the real performance bottleneck.
-Specifically, the **type of map key** used has a surprisingly large impact.
+That was the aha moment.
+The real issue wasn’t string iteration, but **how maps work under the hood**, especially based on the **key type**.

-### Internal Map Implementations in Go
+## Go’s Internal Map Implementations

-Go’s runtime uses different internal functions for map assignment based on the key type:
+The Go runtime uses different internal implementations for `map` operations depending on the key type:

-* For smaller key types like `byte`, Go uses the slower, more generic, `mapassign` function.
+* For smaller key types like `byte`, it uses the slower generic `mapassign`.
-* For the `int32` type (of which `rune` is an alias of), it uses optimized variants like `mapassign_fast32`.
+* For `int32` (which `rune` is an alias of), it uses optimized versions like `mapassign_fast32`.

-This optimization for `int32` made the rune-based implementation significantly faster, despite the overhead of rune decoding.
+So, despite rune iteration having more overhead, the faster map operations made the overall function faster.

-I then implemented two more functions, still iterating through bytes but casting them to `int16` and `rune` as keys:
+To test this theory further, I added two more functions: one that uses byte iteration but casts to `int16`, and another that casts to `rune`:

 ```go
 func CountNucleotidesByByteIndexAsRune(dna string) map[rune]int {